pulumi-demos/pulumi-deployments/ts-aws-api-lambda-eventbridge-lambda-dynamodb/README.md

 Note: The `deployment-lambda-eventbridge-dyndb` stack outputs some links to demonstrate the working infrastructure.

 ## Pulumi Service UI Focused Demo

 * Go to the desired `deployment-api-gateway` stack and select Actions and run an action.
 * Go to the desired `deployment-lambda-eventbridge-dyndb` stack (make sure it's the same as the api-gateway stack (e.g. `dev` or `prod`) and select Actions and run and action.
+* Be sure to destroy the two stacks when done.

 ## Github/PR Based Demo